fbpx Skip to main content

 If you’re making over $100K a year AND you’re scaling your business AND trying to use your financial statements to make good decisions, you probably need to look at the next method for recording Amazon sales data in QuickBooks Online.

-Method 2: Detailed Recording for Growing Businesses
+Method 2: Recording Amazon Activity in Detail for Growing Businesses

 For Amazon sellers making between $100K-$500K a year, this method offers a balance between simplicity and detail.

 You’ve worked hard and you’re starting to get the hang of all this.
 But you still don’t have time to spend hours analyzing a long list of numbers on an Excel spreadsheet to figure out the data you need.
-Hey, we hear you and we’ve got your back!

 (By the way, this may be a good time to consider outsourcing your accounting.)

 This method involves categorizing Amazon sales data in QuickBooks Online, providing insights into various income and expense categories but without having to go crazy getting it.
-Basically, the only difference is that you’re going to break out your Amazon accounting information into categories instead of lumping it all into one line item.

 You’ll be better able to see important data, like the following:

-Amazon sales data in QBOHeads up!
+Heads up!
 This method does require a journal entry in QBO.
 (Actually, don’t let this scare you off.
 We’ll walk you through it to make it so simple and easy that you’ll be shouting from the rooftops that you can make journal entries like a pro now!
 Go YOU!!)

 The Method